arthurbcp/kuma-site/src/content/docs/complements/go-templates.md

 ### Custom Functions

-In Kuma, you will have access to all the functions from the [go-sproute](https://github.com/go-sprout/sprout) package as well as a series of custom functions specific to Kuma.
+In Mr. Smith, you will have access to all the functions from the [go-sproute](https://github.com/go-sprout/sprout) package as well as a series of custom functions specific to Mr. Smith.
 Check the [Guide on functions]() for more information.

 ```
 Original text: {{.data.Text}}